Discover the fundamentals on how to lift weights to build muscle in this definitive weight training guide for beginners.

 At this point, you must change the stimulus needed to overload the muscle again.
 The training experience must be greater than what the muscle has experienced before in order for it to grow bigger.
 You must stick to doing this progressively (progressive overload) until you get the muscle size you are after.

 There are many ways to overload a muscle, such as lifting more weights, doing more reps, decreasing rest intervals, slowing rep speed and increasing time under tension.
-Any type of overload can produce some type of positive impact on the muscle, but the boss of them all is simply adding weight on the bar.
+Any type of overload can produce some type of positive impact on the muscle, but the boss of them all is simply adding weight to the bar.

 If you are a beginner you should always focus on adding weights to get stronger fast, but you may not be able to increase the weight in each workout.
 Rep ranges should be used as your guideline for progression.
 If you are using the 8-12 rep range, you should not continue using the same weight if you are able to do more than twelve reps.